Lamprima aenea

 Lamprima aenea is a species of beetle in the family Lucanidae that is found on Norfolk Island.
-It has size of 27–30 mm for males and 23 to 26 mm for females.It has color variations such as dark bronze and blue and green as its typical color; there also are some breeders of Lamprina aenea in Japan and Taiwan.
-Due to the destruction of its natural habitat it became rare in the wild, the Norfolk Island become ionly endemic stag beetle.
+Individual sizes range from 27–30 mm for males and 23 to 26 mm for females.
+It has color variations such as dark bronze, blue, and green; leading it to be sought after by breeders in Japan and Taiwan.
+Due to the destruction of its natural habitat on Norfolk Island, it has become rare in the wild.
+It is the island’s only endemic stag beetle.